-If you are encountering a black screen at the startup of your PC, this may indicate a hardware fault with either the N7 Z490 or the hardware installed to it.
-The N7 Z490 has Debug LEDs that indicate what is preventing your PC from passing the POST.
-POST or the Power On Self Test is how the motherboard checks for any hardware faults.
-Please reference the photo below for the location of these debug LEDs and other major components.
+If you are encountering a black screen at your PC's startup, this may indicate a hardware fault with either the N7 Z490 or the hardware installed to it.
+The N7 Z490 has Debug LEDs that show what is preventing your PC from passing the POST.
+POST or the Power On Self Test is how the motherboard checks for hardware faults.
+Please reference the photo below for the location of these debug LEDs and other significant components.

 Before we get into troubleshooting, we always recommend a CMOS clear, as this can resolve some POST issues.
-The Clear CMOS button is located on the rear I/O and can be used to revert BIOS settings to default.
+The Clear CMOS button is located on the rear I/O and can revert BIOS settings to default.

-To clear CMOS, power down your PC, and remove your power cable.
-Wait 30 seconds to ensure there is no residual power in the PC then press and hold the Clear CMOS button for 3 seconds.
-If you are still having problems after clearing the CMOS, please refer to the following troubleshooting steps correlating to the debug LED that is lit up on your motherboard
+Clear CMOS, power down your PC, and remove your power cable.
+Wait 30 seconds to ensure no residual power in the PC, then press and hold the Clear CMOS button for 3 seconds.
+If you are still having problems after clearing the CMOS, please refer to the following troubleshooting steps correlating to the debug LED lit up on your motherboard.

 If you are encountering a CPU debug LED, please try the following:

-- Remove your CPU to verify that the CPU contacts and the socket pins are undamaged.
+- First, remove your CPU to verify that the CPU contacts and the socket pins are undamaged.
 Damaged Pins and Contacts can look something like this:

-- Verify that the CPU is installed correctly with the gold triangle on the CPU pointing to the bottom left of the socket.
+- Next, verify that the CPU is installed correctly with the gold triangle on the CPU pointing to the bottom left of the socket.